0xMacro/local-ethernauts/contracts/5. King/README.md

 - Understanding how fallback functions work in solidity will also help you complete this challenge
 - Understanding revert, assert, and require will also help you complete this challenge

-- Note: You can pass King's test without using a KingHelper.ts file, so we have removed it for you